 And as for all the toys, you may discover that your baby becomes fascinated by some random household object and completely ignores all the fancy and expensive toys you have bought or been gifted.

 Having said that, you may also find that there are a lot of hidden costs to parenting which you had not anticipated.
 You can never underestimate the number of diapers you are going to need.
 Disposable rather than cloth is highly recommended but of course more costly.

-And then there is babysitting or daycare if you intend going back to the workplace.
-Over the years as baby grows so do the expenses which may come as a surprise at times.
+And then there is babysitting or daycare if you intend to go back to the workplace.
+Over the years as the baby grows so do the expenses which may come as a surprise at times.

 6. Working from home may or may not work

 You may find that your “dream job” working from home becomes a bit of a nightmare with a little one demanding your attention.
 Depending on what kind of work you do, it may be necessary to get some childcare help for a few hours per day.

 7. Don’t worry if you don’t have a textbook child

 It’s quite easy to become stressed when reading all the textbooks, especially with regard to developmental milestones.

 If your child is not sitting up, crawling, walking, and talking according to the “normal” schedule, try to remember that every baby is unique and will develop in their own good time and way.